Teyras/MT/text/chapters/130_evaluation.md

 higher.
 Since the comparison did not yield any positive results, we will not consider the single-core `taskset` setup any further.

-Finally, the multicore way of using `taskset` seems to improve both the mean and the standard deviation in more than three quarters of the compared groups.
+Finally, the multi-core way of using `taskset` seems to improve both the mean and the standard deviation in more than three quarters of the compared groups.
 This seems like a notable breakthrough.
 Upon closer inspection, we found that the results seem much more stable without any isolation technology (as shown by